stac-extensions/ssys/README.md

 #### ssys:targets

 the field `ssys:targets` allows to have one or more targets listed within an array of strings.
-This can happen for example if several moons are in the same view.
-For example this view of Ganymede and Jupiter in the same image as taken by the NASA mission Cassini [PIA02862](https://photojournal.jpl.nasa.gov/catalog/PIA02862).
+This can happen, for example, if several moons are in the same view.
+As an example, this scene has both of Ganymede and Jupiter in the same image as taken by the NASA mission Cassini [PIA02862](https://photojournal.jpl.nasa.gov/catalog/PIA02862).

 ## Contributing